Adobe Experience Manager (AEM) content fragments are created and managed as page-independent assets.

 Select the content fragment component, then Configure from the toolbar.
-In the dialog you can open the selection dialog to browse and select the required Content Fragment.
+In the dialog, you can open the selection dialog box to browse and select the required Content Fragment.

 An alternative method is to drag a specific content fragment directly onto the page.
-This will automatically create the associated component (Content Fragment).
+This automatically creates the associated component (Content Fragment).

-Initially the content from the Main Element and Master (variation) will be shown.
+Initially the content from the Main Element and Master (variation) is shown.
 You can select other elements and/or variations as required.

-Open the fragment’s Configuration dialog to configure the fragment for use on the current page.
+Open the fragment’s Configuration dialog box so you can configure the fragment for use on the current page.
 The dialog can depend on the component used.

-In the appropriate configuration dialog you can select the available parameters, including:
+In the appropriate configuration dialog box, you can select the available parameters, including: